Check this article, 8mm BAD probe was tested within a wind tunnel

 General arrangement drawing PDF.
 3D printed parts can be used instead of lathe machined parts.
 Drawings are freely available.
 Check also flanged pitot section.

 Widely used, the pitot tube is the backbone of air instrumentation.
 It’s the primary instrument for relative speed determination.
-Once the speed with respect to surrounding air is known it’s possible to estimate many different aerodynamic variables, for example, the actual lift value.
+Once the speed with respect to

 Look at Figure 1, here you find a classic general arrangement for a pitot probe mounted on a classical nose air boom.

 The pitot is assumed to be immersed in an incompressible flow.
 As long as we work with near to incompressible flow the Bernoulli equation yields[2][Par.
-3.2], therefore in operating conditions Mach number should be well below supersonic transition region so M<0.3[2] [Chapter 2 cover].
+3.2], therefore in operating

-If we subtract Ps from Pt we get:
+If we subtract from we get:

-The standard air conditions by ICAO is defined as follow, pressure of 101 325 Pa, temperature 288°K, and humidity 0%.
+The standard air conditions by ICAO is defined as follow,

 The use of pitot differential pressure indication to calculate the speed with a fixed density yield to commonly defined Indicated Air Speed or IAS that is the standard speed reported by classical instruments and is not the real speed that aircraft have respect to the surrounding air.